metagenomics/metagenomics-tk/docs/pipeline_configuration.md

 ### Paired End Input

-The input can be a path to a tsv file containing sample id, path to left and right read.
+The input should be a path to a tsv file containing a sample id, as well as a path to the left and right read.

 Example:
 ```